 About Egg Fried Rice Wok Recipe With Shrimp

 Egg fried rice – a dish so simple, yet so universally adored.
-It’s the quintessential comfort food, the blank canvas for culinary creativity, and the crown jewel of any Chinese takeout order.
-My family and I order it every single time we get Chinese food takeout.
+It’s the quintessential comfort food, am I right?
+The crown jewel of any Chinese takeout order, my family and I order it every single time.
 But why settle for takeout when you can whip up a restaurant-worthy version in your own kitchen?

 Why Use a Rice Wok to Make Egg Fried Rice Recipes?